-Councillors, like other candidates, are permitted to issue their own media releases, provided they do not use Council resources, including email, fax, logo or any branding, letterhead or any Council owned device.
-Councillors and candidates must make it clear that the views expressed are personal views only, and not the views of the Council.
+Councillors, like other candidates, are permitted to issue their own media releases, provided they do not use Council resources (including email, fax, logo or any branding, letterhead or any Council owned device).
+Councillors and candidates must make it clear that the views expressed are their personal views, and not the views of Council itself.

-Councillors are not permitted to comment in an official capacity on behalf of Council about an issue raised by the media during the election period.
+Councillors are not permitted to comment in an official capacity or on behalf of Council about an issue raised by the media during the election period for a general election.

-Should media outlets contact Councillors, or candidates, directly for comment about an issue during the election period, Councillors and candidates are able to comment, provided they make it known to media outlets that the views expressed are personal views only, and not the views of Council.
+Should media outlets contact Councillors or candidates directly for comment about an issue during the election period for a general election, Councillors and candidates are able to comment, provided they make it known to the media outlets that the views expressed are personal views only, and not the views of Council.

-Council officers cannot provide media advice or assistance to Councillors during an election period.
+Council staff must not provide media advice or assistance to Councillors during the election period for a general election.